edgedb/edgedb/docs/cheatsheet/select.rst

     }
     FILTER EXISTS .same_last_name

-The same query can be refactored moving the ``WITH`` block tot he top-level:
+The same query can be refactored moving the ``WITH`` block to the top-level:

 .. code-block:: edgeql